 When you’re shopping for the perfect watch for your wrist, you must think about the key elements.
-The case diameter, case thickness, band width, band material, and watch details are all essential features that you should utilise to find the right timepiece.
+The case diameter, case thickness, band width, band material, and watch details are all essential features that you should utilize to find the right timepiece.

 Watch Case Diameter

 As it commands the most attention, the case diameter is an important consideration when purchasing a new watch.
 In general, men’s watch diameters range from 38mm to 46mm.
 Anything outside this range tends to appear too small or large.
 To find your perfect size within the range, use your wrist measurement.
-If your wrist is between 14cm – 18cm, select a small or medium watch with a diameter of 38mm, 40mm or 42mm.
+If your wrist is between 14cm – 18cm, select a small or medium watch with a diameter of 38mm, 40mm, or 42mm.
 If your wrist is 18cm and above, choose a larger case, such as one that is 44-46mm.

 Watch Case Thickness

 Your next consideration should be the case thickness.
 As a general rule, the case depth should be proportional to the case diameter.
 As such, the thickness should increase in size as the diameter does.
 By sticking to this rule, you’ll be able to select a watch that’s the most flattering thickness for your wrist, so long as the diameter is right for you.
 Typically, a watch that is 38mm to 42mm in diameter will feature a 7mm thickness.
 Those that are 44mm and above will be around 9mm thick or more.